techidaily/site-games-able/source/_posts/interactive-entertainment-evolution-mobile-fortnite-via-streaming.md

  During peak hours, you may need to wait in a queue before you can play a game using GeForce Now, especially if you're on the free tier.

- You can[use your iPhone like a handheld gaming console](https://www.makeuseof.com/how-to-turn-iphone-into-gaming-console/) , particularly with GeForce Now.
+ You can [use your iPhone like a handheld gaming console](https://www.makeuseof.com/how-to-turn-iphone-into-gaming-console/) , particularly with GeForce Now.
 Besides Fortnite, you can access over 1,500 PC games directly on your iPhone.

  So, follow our steps to enjoy Fortnite or any PC game on your device seamlessly.
 Don't be quick to pay for GeForce Now; try out the free tier for a while to see if you enjoy the streamed gaming experience.